-“Lean Score” for each tracked zip code (52) and County (3), attempts to portray the market health.
-It is not tracked to show trends.
-Rather, like a balance sheet, it shows a point in time.
+The proprietary “Lean Score®” is composed of each tracked zip code (52), attempts to portray the market health, is not tracked to show trends, and uses Short Term and Long Term averages for each data element.
+Like a balance sheet, it shows a point in time.

-Time and research proves that NO zip code or area is immune from market swings.
-The average median price shows the same shape as the individual prices.
+Composed of each tracked zip code (52), with its calculated momentum, the average median price represents the shape and behavior of our metropolitan market.
+Time and research proves that NO zip code or area is immune to market swings.
 Some areas have higher swings and higher prices.
 The Average smooths out the anomalies and outliers.

 Commodity brokers put a heavy reliance on momentum for the underlying price change of the commodity they’re trading.
 It’s a year-over-year calculation depicting the direction and force of the price change.
 Maximizing your profits as a home seller requires the exclusive use of TIME to trigger your selling decision.